russellf9/candy-space/README.md

 * [x] Add Transactions

-* [ ] Disallow the ability to have an over-draft!
+* [x] Disallow the ability to have an over-draft!

+* [x] Clear the inputs after the cash is withdrawn

-* [ ] Clear the inputs after the cash is deposited or withdrawn
+* [ ] Clear the inputs after the cash is deposited

 * [ ] Fix production build issue